-- NOVIS Insurance Company, NOVIS Versicherungsgesellschaft, NOVIS Compagnia di Assicurazioni, NOVIS Poisťovňa a.s. (the "Company" or "Insurance company" or "NOVIS") - Novis Tech, a. s. a fully owned (100%) subsidiary of NOVIS Poisťovňa a.s. ("Subsidiary")

-On 27 October 2017, the Company established a wholly owned subsidiary Novis Tech, a.s., a service provider of software development and IT services.
+The separate financial statements have been prepared for NOVIS Insurance Company, NOVIS Versicherungsgesellschaft, NOVIS Compagnia di Assicurazioni, NOVIS Poistovňa a.s. (the "Company" or "Insurance company" or "NOVIS").
+On 27th October 2017 the Company established wholly owned subsidiary Novis Tech, a.s., a service provider of software development and IT services.
 This service dedicated subsidiary was established in line with the Company's strategic focus on financial and IT technology development and complements the Company's IT development division.
+In these separate financial statements, the subsidiary is presented at cost less impairment losses, if any.